garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 To connect to an existing Key Vault, ensure it is within the same **Resource Group** that houses the Bastion Host.

-### Step 1: Configuring IAM role for Key Vault
+### Step 1: Configuring IAM Role and Secrets in Key Vault

-To carry out the connection, you need to configure the key vault and install dependencies in our DevBox.
+To make the connection, you need to set up the IAM role and install dependencies in your DevBox.

 1. Go to **Home > Key Vaults** and click on the key vault you want to access.
 2. Then go to **Access Control (IAM)** and click on **Add role assignment**.